UW Hospital and Clinics False Claims Act (Whistleblowers)

 The False Claims Act provides statutory protection to employees from retaliation (e.g. being fired, demoted, harassed, threatened, etc.) by an employer because of an employee's participation in a qui tam action.
 Such protections include, but are not limited to reinstatement at the same seniority level, two (2) times the amount of salary back pay with interest, and attorneys fees resulting from bringing forth the employment action.

-UWHC strives, and expects, that its employees will do everything they can to prevent and detect false claims and potentially fraudulent behavior.
+UWHC strives, and expects, that its employees will do everything they can to prevent and detect/report false claims and/or potentially fraudulent behavior.
 The following are examples of measures that UWHC takes to accomplish this:

 - Providing staff training